Fist and rose: Russia

+The fist and rose is still used by the Russian Social Democratic Union of Youth (RSDUY), a youth organization initially formed as the youth wing of the ROSDP.
+It is a member of the International Union of Socialist Youth, an affiliate of the SI.

+The emblem of the Union of Democratic Socialists is a star, inside which is a photo of a fist clutching a rose.

 Spain

 The Spanish Socialist Workers' Party (PSOE) took up the fist and rose (el puño y la rosa) in 1977.
 It uses a design redrawn by José María Cruz Novillo, on a commission by Guillermo Galeote, a member of the PSOE leadership, made at the time of the party's legalization during the transition to democracy.
 It replaced the party's prior emblem from the 1920s, a quill and an anvil, which symbolized the union of intellectual and manual workers.

-Cruz Novillo used cleaner, more geometric shapes than Bonnet and more horizontal and vertical lines, expressing “order and modernity”.
-He decided to invert the picture, so that a left hand would hold the rose; he later explained that this signalled a difference with communists, who usually raise their right fist.
-A first version, possibly a preliminary sketch by Cruz Novillo, first appeared in early 1977 in El Socialista newspaper, before the best-known version was used in the June general election campaign.
-The party is affiliated to the SI.
+Cruz Novillo, inspired by the Dutch PvdA version, used cleaner, more geometric shapes than Bonnet and more horizontal and vertical lines, expressing "order and modernity".
+He inverted the picture, so that a left hand would hold the rose; he later explained that this signalled a difference with communists, who usually raise their right fist.
+The PvdA version was first used in 1976–1977 by the party and El Socialista newspaper, before Cruz Novillo's version was released in time for the June 1977 general election campaign.

+Its became the official party symbol in December of that year at the 27th Congress.
+The PSOE is affiliated to the SI.

 PSOE-affiliated regional parties also use the emblem, sometimes with elements from the regional flag added to the design.

 The emblem was associated with the party's accession to government under Felipe González, and remained in use during José Luis Rodríguez Zapatero’s time in office.
-A new logo drawn by Rafa Celda, featuring a simplified rose, was introduced in 1998, but widely criticized and called the “artichoke”; Cruz Novillo's logo was restored in 2000–2001.
-However, it has increasingly been sidelined since the 2010s in favour of alternative symbols and designs, due to the rise of new, competing forces in Spanish politics, and to the increasing autonomy of regional socialist parties, who seek to differentiate from the national party.
+A new logo drawn by Rafa Celda, featuring a simplified rose, was introduced in 1998, but widely criticized and called the "artichoke"; Cruz Novillo's logo was maintained for the 2000 general election campaign.
+It has increasingly been sidelined since the 2010s in favour of alternative symbols and designs, due to the rise of new, competing forces in Spanish politics, and to the increasing autonomy of regional socialist parties, who seek to differentiate from the national party.
 It was not used in the 2011 general election campaign; another simplified rose was introduced in 2013, but quickly retired, as was a new logo with no picture in 2015–2016.
 The Catalan PSC–PSOE set it aside in the 2021 regional election.

 In 2017, the American fashion group Urban Outfitters used the Spanish version of the logo on one of its t-shirts, sparking protest from Cruz Novillo's son.
 The PSOE stated that it owns copyright on the picture, although it was not clear what rights the designer may have maintained.
 The company retired the t-shirt.